 Membership was controlled and limited for several decades.
 There were restrictions preventing members from competing businesses.
 Up until the early 1990's, there was a waiting list to join.
 Interestingly, it must have truly been a wonderful Club to belong, since originally, only one lawyer was allowed!
 As the Bay Area had 12 military bases, the most senior Army, Air Force, Navy and Marine Corps officers stationed here were active in the Club.

-All of the San Francisco-based large Corporations have had members in our Club.
-At one time the CEO of GAP, Stan McGinnis, was a Club member.
-One very significant aspect of this Club was the fact that the most senior Civil Servants in the City were members, including all city and county service organization heads, and the City's Fire Chief and Police Chief.
-In 1983, the Bylaws were changed to allow women to join, although it was 15 years before the first woman was admitted as a member!
+Many of the San Francisco-based large Corporations and Non-profits organizations have had members in our Club.
+One very significant aspect of this Club was the fact that the most senior Civil Servants in the City were members, including all city and county service organization heads, as well as the City's Fire Chief and Police Chief.
+In 1983, the Bylaws were changed to allow women to join for the betterment of the club.

 Many traditions of the Club have survived over all these years.
 There is an informal, historical agenda for each meeting.
-Each Wednesday, between 0630 and 0730, the Club members and guests gather for social discussions and coffee, then pass through the breakfast buffet and sit down to eat by 0730.
-Soon thereafter, Club President Bert Hill calls the meeting to order and welcomes the members and guests.
+Each Wednesday, between 0630 and 0730, the Club members and guests gather for social discussions and coffee.
+Upon arrival, members and guests are greeted by Ray “Miracle Deal” Siotto, our treasurer and Joel “Happy Pappy” Panzer, our official greeter.
+Members and guests.
+Following chit-chat and coffee, we then pass through the breakfast buffet and sit down to eat by 0730.
+Soon thereafter, Club President Antonio “Mr. Enthusiasm” White calls the meeting to order and welcomes the members and guests.
 First, guests are introduced.
 Following, the members introduce themselves, giving their names and the business, profession or organization they represent.
-This is a time when many of the members will tell their latest jokes or rehash old ones.
+This is a time when many of the members will tell the club about their most recent escapades and tell their latest jokes or rehash old ones.
 Laughter often drowns out any comments.
+Bantering is common, and encouraged by all (OK, maybe just some.)
 Clean jokes are the order of the day, although some members will risk being shouted down for telling a slightly off-color joke.

 After the self-introductions, our Sunshine Committee Chairman, Joel Panzer will provide the status of any members who have experienced medical problems.
 Then, it's time to announce the birthdays.
-Judge Mike Hanlon will announce those members who have a birthday during the current week, and the entire Membership will sing “Happy Birthday”.
-In recent years, the Club’s rendition of this traditional birthday song has evolved into being a truly "eye-watering event", demonstrating how dysfunctional a group can become when trying to sing a song.
+Reg “Orca” Young, in his finest baritone voice will announce those members who have a birthday during the current week, and the entire Membership will sing “Happy Birthday”.
+In recent years, the Club’s rendition of this traditional birthday song has devolved into being a truly "eye-watering event", demonstrating how dysfunctional a group can become when trying to sing a song.